Monitoring, Evaluation, and Learning Manager

 - Undergraduate degree -- or equivalent experience -- required; graduate degree in relevant field preferred

 Email cover letter and resume in a single PDF to firstname.lastname@example.org.
 Please title document [firstname lastname] - MEL Manager and use subject line MEL Manager.
-In a max one-page cover letter, please recommend at least one approach to analyzing they key drivers of prevalence you would advocate trialing, and why.

 Note that applications will be reviewed on a rolling basis, so interested candidates are encouraged to apply ASAP.